scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Timestamp: For many messages, the time at which it was signed is useful information to ensure freshness.

-### Verifying a Control-Plane Message
+### Verifying a Control Plane Message

-When the relying party receives a control-plane message they want to verify, the relying party first needs to identify the certificate needed to validate the corresponding signature on the message.
+When the relying party receives a control plane message they want to verify, the relying party first needs to identify the certificate needed to validate the corresponding signature on the message.

 AS certificates are bundled together with the corresponding signing CA certificate into certificate chains.
 For efficiency, SCION distributes these certificate chains separately from the signed messages.

-A certificate chain is verified against the CP root certificate.
-However, the root certificate is **not** bundled in the chain, but with the TRC.
-This makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC, without having to modify the certificate chain.
+A certificate chain is verified against the Control Plane root certificate, although the the root certificate is bunded with the TRC and **not** in the chain.
+This makes it possible to extend the validity period of the root certificate and update the corresponding TRC without having to modify the certificate chain.

-To verify a control-plane message, the relying party MUST perform the following steps:
+To verify a control plane message, the relying party MUST perform the following steps:

 1. Build a collection of root certificates from the latest TRC of the relevant ISD (that is, the ISD referenced in the signature metadata of the message).
 If the grace period (see [](#grace)) introduced by the latest TRC is still on-going, the root certificates in the second-to-latest TRC MUST also be included.
 For a description on how to build the correct collection of certificates, see [](#trc-selection).
 2. If the signature metadata of the message contains the serial and base number of the latest TRC, the relying party MUST check that they have this latest TRC.
 If not, the relying party MUST request the latest TRC.